Yoga Love Missives

 I designed and drew all the artwork for the book.
 The intention is you get to finish it and make it your own.
 Break out your art supplies for some mindful creativity.

-The content is practical, actionable prompts you can use to improve your practice.
+The content is practical, actionable prompts you can use to improve your yoga practice.

-Multiple formats to the journaling pages so it will work for you.
+Multiple journaling formats so it will work for you.

 Prompts that get you thinking